LuxAsteria/exercise-9/README.md

 # exercise-9

-##PS:All pictures in the assignment are done by myself
+##PS:All pictures and animations in the assignment are done by myself

 ###Abstract
 In this assignmet, we are going to gain insight into a rather interesting problem--the movement of a billiard ball.
 Some pictures depict the trajactories are shown in this homework, as well as some *vpython simulations*.
 Also, I've done a simulation to picture the Lorenz attractor, just for fun.